-Fewer than 5% of the pets we rescue have an ID tag or microchip; truly heartbreaking, because many of these animals appear to have been well-loved and well-cared for at some point.
+Fewer than 5% of the pets we rescue have an ID tag or microchip with current, updated contact information; truly heartbreaking, because many of these animals appear to have been well-loved and well-cared for at some point.
 If you’re reading this now and your own pet does not have a collar and ID tag on, STOP and please head to the nearest pet supply store – for less than $10, you can have a custom tag made for your pet!
 Your veterinarian can also implant a microchip under your pet’s skin, which will contain vital information about how to locate you if your pet should go missing.

 How can you make sure your pet doesn’t become lost again?
 First, NEVER EVER LET YOUR DOG OFF LEASH unless in a fully fenced area!
-Even the best trained dogs will bolt if they hear a scary sound, see a cat, etc. They could easily be hit by a car.
-Please keep your dog safe and love him/her enough to keep your dog on a leash at all times.
-Next, please read this document on our page about other ways to keep your dog safe: http://azhartt.org/escape-proof-your-dog/
+Even the best trained pets will bolt if they hear a scary sound, see another animal, are left in an unfamiliar place or with unfamiliar people, etc. They could easily be hit by a car.
+Please keep your pet safe and love him/her enough to keep your dog on a leash (and your cat indoors) at all times.
+Next, please read this document on our page about other ways to keep your dog safe: https://azhartt.org/escape-proof-your-dog/

 Did we find your pet?

 Do you think we MAY have your pet?
 If you have been contacted by a HARTT representative, this means we have located your pet or one that might be yours.
 Our team of nearly 100 volunteers responds at all hours of the day and night to reports of animals roaming the streets – we deploy specially trained teams and equipment to bring these animals to safety.
 In order to claim your pet, please fill out and submit the form below as soon as possible; a representative will then call you with further instructions on how to pick up your lost pet.